-The detailed characteristics of the current field platforms that include imaging systems are:
+Nancy and Lonny cofirm source of these numbers The detailed characteristics of the current field platforms that include imaging systems are:

 The ROV’s Doc Ricketts and Ventana.
 Each of these vehicles incorporates a high definition format camera (1920x1080 imager) with a frame rate of 60Hz 2:1 interlaced.
 The rate of video data generation using the Apple ProRes HQ CODEC is about 220Mbps or 99 Gigabytes per hour for each camera.
 In 2018 ROV Doc Ricketts completed 110 dives averaging 8 hours which equates to about 87 Terabytes per year (note: actual 2018 master 63TB, mezzanine 6TB).
 The same year Ventana completed 80 dives averaging 8 hours or about 63 Terabytes per year (note: actual 2018 master 36TB, mezzanine 3.5TB).
 The total is currently about 150 Terabytes per year for both ROV’s.
 There is an active plan of increasing the ROV camera frame rates to 60 progressively scanned frames per second which will double the annual data volume to 300 Terabytes per year.
 Note need to fact check the volume numbers.
 Actual data volumes checked for 2018 were less as noted above.